VincentCavez/personalwebsite/content/about/_index.md

 ---

 Hi!
-I'm Vincent Cavez, a french Postdoctoral Scholar in [Human-Centered AI][10] and [Education][11] at Stanford University.
-Under the supervision of [Hari Subramonyam][9], I design AI and pen-based interfaces to support speech-language pathologists in tracking progress and optimizing interventions with their patients.
+I'm Vincent Cavez, Postdoctoral Scholar at Stanford University working at the intersection of [Human-Centered AI][10] and [Education][11] with [Dr. Hari Subramonyam][9], I investigate the use of AI and pen-based interfaces to support language acquisition in children with Developmental Language Disorder.

-Before that, I was fortunate to pursue my PhD thesis [_"Designing Pen-based Interactions for Productivity and Creativity"_][6] with the help of my amazing supervisors, [Emmanuel Pietriga][7] and [Caroline Appert][8], within the [ILDA team][2].
+Before that, I was fortunate to pursue my PhD thesis [_"Designing Pen-based Interactions for Productivity and Creativity"_][6] with the support of my amazing supervisors, [Dr. Emmanuel Pietriga][7] and [Dr. Caroline Appert][8], within the [ILDA team][2].

 [1]: https://www.universite-paris-saclay.fr/en
 [2]: https://ilda.saclay.inria.fr/